 (You shall not covet your neighbor's house.
 You shall not covet your neighbor's wife.)

-In 2016, one party will win control of the executive branch.
+In 2016, one party will win control of the executive branch of the United States federal government.
 The other will lose.
 When the time comes, do not covet your neighbor’s political victory if your side loses.
 If your side wins, do not gloat.
 With God’s grace, we can all get along for the next few years regardless of who wins on November 6, 2016.

 NOTE: For the sake of simplicity and familiarity, I’ve used the Protestant version of the Ten Commandments from Adam Clarke’s commentary.
 However, there are other ways to slice and dice Exodus.
 Wikipedia has a simple chart to show other views.